top of page

 March – Writing Month

-On 1 March 2026 at 00:00 (London Time), you will receive an email containing this year’s Rain prompts and a link for submission.
+On 28 February 2026 at 23:59 (London Time), participants received an email containing this year’s Rain prompts and a link for submission.

 From that moment, you have until 23:59 on 31 March to write and submit your story.